 Although there's also the option of Adobe Photoshop Express (free, bit.ly/QUaJZk), if you're looking for extra creative options when working with digital photography, then this is the app to own.
 Granted, it doesn't have all the sophisticated tools that come inside the full-blown Photoshop package, but there's plenty here to help your productivity.
 The great thing is that it comes tailor-made for a tablet interface, there's support for iCloud Photo Stream and you'll find some neat new tools inside to boot.

 We tend to amass an endless amount of images these days, so having a decent image editor at your fingertips makes sense.
 Add the fact that you can carry out fingertip editing to all kinds of shots within the easy-to-use interface, and this is an essential for any creative type.
 What's more, you'll also find Photoshop Touch has a strong emphasis on photo sharing through the usual social networking channels, which means it's both quick and easy to tweak images and let people see them in no time.

 Read our full Adobe Photoshop Touch for iPad review.

-If you love painting, then a tablet is the perfect medium for unleashing your creative spirit when you're away from your paints.
-The ArtRage app is an amazing little chunk of software that has all the tools you'll need to produce exquisite works of art, and all without getting a drop of paint on your fingers.
+If you love painting, then an iPad is the perfect medium for unleashing your creative spirit when you're away from your paints.
+The ArtRage app is an amazing little chunk of software that has all the tools you'll need to produce exquisite works of art, all without getting a drop of paint on your fingers.

 Open up the program and you're transported into a virtual artist's studio, with an array of oils and watercolours at your disposal and, of course, an unlimited supply of (virtual) blank canvas on which to dabble with your brushes.